-For students with significant cognitive disabilities, the Department of Education shall provide for implementation of the Florida Alternate Assessment to accurately measure the core curricular content established in the Next Generation Sunshine State Standards.
+For students with significant cognitive disabilities, the Department of Education shall provide for implementation of the Florida Standards Alternate Assessment [FSAA] to accurately measure the core curricular content established in the Florida Access Point Standards (English Language Arts and Mathematics) and the Next Generation Sunshine State Standards Access points (Science and Social studies).
+If the Individual Education Plan team recommends that the student take the Florida Standards Alternate Assessment [FSAA], in lieu of the FSA, parent consent must be given for participation in the FSAA.